whitepineblog/whitepineblog.github.io/articles/2015-05-10-PAC/index.md

 Then use a learning algorithm such as the winnow to remove redundant IQE files.
 And store the valid IQEs into a long term memory.

 These are the Ecorithms: learning, reasoning, and reasoning from learned data.

+Cognitive concepts are computational in that they have to be acquired by some sort of learning algorithm.

+Can the human mind be based on such a simple model?
+Leslie Valiant thinks so.

+Adaboost - a method to use weak learning repeatedly to make it strong learning.

+If a database of typical examples can be produced then machine learning can be much more effective.